-ACCT 136 Computerized Accounting Applications (2 Hours)
+ACCT 137 Accounting Applications - QuickBooks (3 Hours)

-Prerequisites : ACCT 111 or ACCT 121.
+Prerequisites: ACCT 111 or ACCT 121.

-Upon successful completion of this course, a student will be able to use accounting software to record daily transactions, perform reconciliations, record payroll, generate reports, set up new companies and create budgets.
+Upon successful completion of this course, a student will be able to use accounting software to set-up a new company, record daily transactions, prepare end-of-period processes, generate financial statements and reports, and record payroll transactions.

-ACCT 141 Computerized Accounting Problems (2 Hours)
+ACCT 210 Data Analytics for Accounting (3 Hours)